vt-tlos-pathways/pathways-docs/option2.md

 ![Option 2 Finalize Screen](/_media/option2finalizescreen.png "Option 2 Finalize Screen")

 !> Remember that your students must take the quiz and it must be graded ***PRIOR TO*** finalizing the Pathways outcome for Option #2.
-If not, you will receive the following warning message and all students will be counted as "No Evidence":
+If not, you will receive the following warning message and all students will be counted as "No Evidence".

 ![Option 2 ungraded](/_media/option2ungraded.png "Option 2 ungraded")